ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Customer API/README.md

 #### Release version 1.0

-## About the Customer API service
+## About the Customer API

 Inland Revenue has a suite of digital services available for consumption by our service providers that supports efficient, electronic business interactions with Inland Revenue.
-The Customer Service API described in this build pack document provides current customer information as held by Inland Revenue.
+The Customer API described in this build pack document provides current customer information as held by Inland Revenue.

->**NOTE:** The Customer API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.
+>**NOTE:** The Customer API is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.

 ## Key documentation
 ---